tomjoht/tomjoht.github.io/_posts/2022/5/2022-05-07-one-month-in-without-a-smartphone.md

 Speaking of my flip phone, I did install the Voxer app on it.
 (Voxer is an app that allows you to leave recorded messages to other people.)
 Why did I install this?
 My wife started sending me long voice-transcribed texts that were cumbersome to read over text.
 We do communicate well with Voxer, as it allows us to leave asynchronous voice messages to each other during the day.
 So basically, Voxer and Audible are the only APKs I've sideloaded onto my flip phone.

 I am still glad that I got a phone with an Android operating system (Android 9) so that I can sideload APKs onto it.
 As I said previously, the screen is so small and the interaction so tedious that even if you were to sideload a social media app onto it, the app would be too cumbersome to use.
-To use Voxer, I have to triple-click my asterisk key to switch my cursor into mouse mode, slowly move the mouse over the the buttons I want to use, etc. When finished, I triple-click twice to switch back to D-pad mode.
+To use Voxer, I have to triple-click my asterisk key to switch my cursor into mouse mode, slowly move the mouse over the buttons I want to use, etc. When finished, I triple-click twice to switch back to D-pad mode.

 I admit, though, that after having more real time conversations with my wife over the phone, I prefer those real-time conversations to Voxer.
 But real-time conversations aren't always convenient, for example, if I'm focused on some task or a meeting and my wife wants to chat, or when I want to chat but she has a meeting right then.
 In those situations, Voxer works better.
 This is a scenario that I'm sort of mixed about.
 Presumably, having a basic phone helps reduce disruptions.
 However, if I always take calls in real-time, I open myself to more disruptions.
 But disruptions from my family are usually good ones that I welcome.
 And ultimately, I'd like to talk on the phone more with my family.
 So I'm not really looking to find a better way to text because, as Jonathan Foer writes, texting diminishes us.
 Foer explains: